Mahin556/K8S-artifects/Secrets/secrets.md

 ### 1. What is a Kubernetes Secret?

-* A Kubernetes Secret is an object to store sensitive data, like passwords, tokens, Docker registry credentials, or certificates.
+* A Kubernetes Secret is an object to store sensitive data, like passwords, API tokens, Docker registry credentials, SSH keys, or certificates.
-* Stored in base64-encoded form (not encrypted by default).
+* Stored in base64-encoded form (not encrypted by default)in rest(etcd).
 * Can be made more secure with Encryption at Rest or external vault integration (e.g., HashiCorp Vault, AWS KMS).
 ---